aaronbenz/caspanda/README.md

  ric text static,
  PRIMARY KEY (ccypair, gmt_timestamp) );
 ```
-Connect to the Cassandra database as usual, then switch to the 'tr_data' keyspace.
-Any keywords controlling the connection such as the port or using compression are added as arguments to the initial CasPanda() call.
+Connect to the Cassandra database as usual, then switch to the `tr_data` keyspace.
+Any keywords controlling the connection such as the `port` or using `compression` are added as arguments to the initial CasPanda() call.
 ```python
 from caspanda.bear import CasPanda cl = CasPanda(contact_points=['105.150.100.25',], port=9042, compression=True)